Chia-Network/chia-docs/docs/guides/cat/cr-cat-tutorial.md

 - [CHIP-19](https://github.com/Chia-Network/chips/pull/68) -- Restricted CAT Standard
 - [CAT admin](/cat-admin-cli) -- CLI documentation for the CAT admin tool
-- [VC guide](/guides/verifiable-credentials-guide) -- Required in order to use CR-CATs
+- [VC guide](/guides/verifiable-credentials-guide) -- VCs are required in order to use CR-CATs
 - [CAT standard](https://chialisp.com/cats) -- Good to read if you are unfamiliar with Chia Asset Tokens

 :::warning